ameeiina/Factor-Based-Investment-Strategy-Optimization/README.md

 # Factor-Based Investment Strategy Optimization

-Source code for the master thesis *Self-Organizing Maps, Gaussian Processes and Genetic Algorithms Applied to Factor-Based Investment Strategy Optimization*, TU Berlin, 2026.
+Source code for the master thesis *Optimization of Investment Strategies Using Self-Organizing Maps and Advanced
+Search Techniques*, TU Berlin, 2026.

+The complete master thesis is not publicly hosted but can be provided upon request through direct contact via email. (amina.e.7a@gmail.com)

 Three optimization methods search for the best combination of 11 fundamental and momentum factors applied to STOXX 600 stocks (2015–2019 training, 2020–2023 out-of-sample).
-Strategies are evaluated using the QRUMBLE backtesting framework.
+Strategies are evaluated using the QRUMBLE backtesting framework by Dr. Nuno Marques and Dr. Hugo dos Santos from NOVA Links based in Lisbon, Portugal.

 ---